Hans Holtermann: Biography

-Hans Holtermann purchased parts of the Giske estate circa 1750, and in 1760 Austrått manor in Ørland.
+Hans Holtermann purchased parts of the Giske estate around 1750, and in 1760, Austrått manor in Ørland.
 Holtermann is believed to have paid 26,000 riksdaler for Austrått.
 The Austrått manor also included part or full ownership of a large number of smaller farms in the Ørland region.
-Hans Holtermann hosted Christian VI of Denmark on the King's famous journey through Norway in 1733.
+Hans Holtermann hosted king Christian VI of Denmark-Norway on the King's famous journey through Norway in 1733.

 Upon purchasing the Giske estate (Giskegodset), Holtermann had also become the owner of Giske Church, and together with Hans Strøm he carried out a major restoration of the dilapidated building.

 After the restoration, Hans Strøm had an epitaph written, including the following praise of Holtermann: Sikkert var gudshuset faldt, / glemt som det var alverden, / hadde ei Holtermann faat, / den gjæve eier og værge, / reist dig til fordums magt. / Og kongen har arbeidet bifaldt. / Nu, o kirke, vil du, / frelst kunne synge Guds pris.
 (Certainly this house of worship fell, / Forgotten by the whole world, / A Holtermann received it, / A princely owner and guardian, / And raised thee to thy former might. / And the king approved of the work. / Now, oh Church, saved, / May you sing God's praises.)